Capture the Value from Project Portfolio Management with OnePlan

 Project Selection and Prioritization: Making Smart Choices for Maximized Returns

-In the realm of project portfolio management, effective resource allocation is the linchpin for preventing bottlenecks and ensuring that high-impact projects receive the resources they rightly deserve.
-To make an impact, both project resource management and project portfolio resource management need to be addressed in tandem.
-Postponing enhancements in this vital area could result in resource bottlenecks, reduced productivity levels, and an escalation in project costs.
+In project portfolio management, effective resource allocation is the linchpin for preventing bottlenecks and ensuring that high-impact projects receive the resources they rightly deserve.
+Both project resource management and project portfolio resource management must be addressed in tandem.
+Postponing enhancements in this vital area could result in resource bottlenecks, reduced productivity levels, and escalating project costs.
 A well-managed portfolio should maintain an overallocation of resources below 10%, keeping the resource churn rate under 5%.

 Project prioritization